-"Protecting the natural and cultural resources is an ongoing mission for conservation law enforcement officers and the International Wildlife Crimestoppers association.
-This cannot be accomplished without your support.
-Please support the association through a donation.
-Together we will help end the flagrant violation of game and fish laws and ensure our wildlife is protected"
+Protecting the natural and cultural resources is an ongoing mission for conservation law enforcement officers and International Wildlife Crimestoppers.
+This cannot be accomplished without support.
+Support of IWC through a donation will help end flagrant violations of game and fish laws and ensure our wildlife is protected.

 The purposes for which the Association is organized are exclusively charitable, religious, and educational within the meaning of section 501 (c) (3) of the Internal Revenue Code of 1954 or the corresponding provision of any future United States Internal Revenue Law.